 Savings would be achieved by a reduction in staffing levels by 15.99 FTE (25%), from 63.65 FTE to 47.66 FTE.
 This would achieve savings of £506,980/annum.
-In addition, further savings of £72,483 would be generated from a reduction in business rates and utilities through the lease.
-In total, it is estimated that savings of £579,463 would be achieved.
-The staffing savings would be expected to be delivered in-year, and would be managed by the Council providing more control over the delivery.
-However, it is likely to take longer to achieve the buildings savings due to the need to effectively procure these community run services.
+These savings would be expected to be delivered in-year through a staffing restructure, and would be managed by the Council providing more control over the delivery.

 By reducing opening hours there would be an overall reduction in weekly staffed operating hours of 270.5 hours, which is a 48% reduction.
-This would be mitigated by the introduction of additional unstaffed hours in neighbouring libraries, utilising Open + technology.
-This mitigation would introduce 126 hours of unstaffed operating hours, limiting the reduction in weekly operating hours to 26%.
+This would be mitigated by the introduction of additional unstaffed hours in neighbouring libraries, utilising Open+ technology.
+This mitigation would introduce 150 hours of unstaffed operating hours, limiting the reduction in weekly operating hours to 21%.

 The Libraries Consultation is in two parts, Phase 1 and Phase 2.
 Phase 1 sought feedback from residents when proposals were at the formative stage.
-A survey asked residents for feedback on what they valued about the library service, what impact closing or an alternative operating model, such as community managed provision at 5 local libraries would have on them and their community, and to suggest alternative options.
+A survey asked residents for feedback on what they valued about the library service, what impact closing or an alternative operating model such as community managed provision at 5 local libraries would have on them and their community, and to suggest alternative options.
 When the survey closed on 14 March 2021 there were 2,510 respondents from the following Croydon libraries (some used more than one).
-Highlighted below are the libraries proposed a reduction to two staffed days per week, with community organisations occupying or sharing the buildings during the remainder of the week:
+Highlighted below are the libraries proposed for closure or community management in the Phase 1 consultation:

 Response Number of Respondents Percentage of Respondents

 Ashburton Library 332 15.43%

 Bradmore Green Library 309 14.37%

 Broad Green Library 152 7.07%

 Central Library 1015 47.19%

 Coulsdon Library 328 15.25%

 New Addington Library 64 2.98%

 Norbury Library 138 6.42%

 Purley Library 310 14.41%

 Shirley Library 377 17.53%

 Sanderstead Library 467 21.71%

 Selsdon Library 335 15.57%

 South Norwood Library 414 19.25%

 Thornton Heath Library 257 11.95%

 Prefer not to say 9 0.42%

 None of them 37 1.72%